-2008-2016 (8th year report)
+2008-2017 (9th year report)

 This project was funded by the State Soil Conservation Committee, the Iowa Department of Agriculture and Land Stewardship and the Leopold Center for Sustainable Agricultre.
-Additional outreach and education funding came from a NCR-SARE grant, Walton Family Foundation and the Iowa Learning Farms.
+Additional outreach and education funding came from a NCR-SARE grant, Walton Family Foundation, Iowa Learning Farms, Iowa State University Extension and Outreach and Practical Farmers of Iowa.